 8. Not Limiting Hardscaping Materials: Bricks, pavers and stones should complement your house, front door and roof.
 Hardscapes also need to emphasize the growth in your yard, not overshadow it.

-9. Ignoring Your Zone: Not all plants grow well in all locations.
+9. Ignoring Your Zone: This is one of the easiest landscape mistakes to make.
+Nurseries will sell you beautiful plants that are not appropriate for your zone.
+Not all plants grow well in all locations.
 Everyone lives in their own hardiness zone.
 Don’t be tempted by photos in catalogs or on the Internet to buy flowers or seeds that won’t survive your climate.

 10. Allow Weeds to Run Wild: Stop these pests before they germinate if you can by applying a pre-emergent.
 Otherwise, pull them so they don’t take water and food away from the good vegetation.